KingEzeugo/Midterm/README.md

 # I would also like to place the link to my linked in page here.

  * Here it is [link](https://www.linkedin.com/in/joseph-ezeugo-705420222/).
 Feel free to connect with me.

  * I would alos like to give you a link to my dream car.
 Joe does a great job describing the vehicle [link](https://www.youtube.com/watch?v=6W4Kf8LxGsE)

-To fufil the requirement for a screenshot here is one hosted in Github followed by one that is from outside the web.
+# To fufil the requirement for a screenshot here is one hosted in Github followed by one that is from outside the web.

   ![Image](https://github.com/KingEzeugo/Midterm/issues/1#issue-1419086282)

   ![Image](https://st.depositphotos.com/1146092/2514/i/450/depositphotos_25143517-stock-photo-cool-dog.jpg)

- If you would like to see each of these requirements on their own pages here is a list with the links.:
+ If you would like to see each of these requirements here is a list:
    * Paragraphs.
    * Headers.
    * Links between the markdown pages.